ffledgling/RandomoScripto/Youtube_vim/README.txt

 * Licence: WTFPL2                                          *
 ************************************************************

-* Even though it's WTFPL2, a mention or attribution would is always nice :)
+* Even though it's WTFPL2, a mention or attribution would be/is always nice :)

 * This is probably very rough around the edges, therefore feedback from experienced souls is always welcome!